 Ensure all reusables are properly cleaned prior to use - soap and hot water WILL kill the virus.
 According to Amesh Adalja, an infectious-disease expert at the John Hopkins University Center for Health Security, the focus should be on washing hands, not eliminating the use of your reusable water bottle.

 Don’t forget your reusable bags when going grocery shopping for food and essential goods.
-It’s a good idea to wash them in hot water too.
+It’s a good idea to wash them by hand or laundry in hot water too.
+Follow Emergency Orders and store policies - if reusable bags are not currently allowed, consider asking for your purchased items to be placed back in your cart so you can bag them yourself in your reusable bag outside the store.

 Continue to use water and beverage refill stations (where allowed) – just avoid letting your reusable water bottle or cup come in contact with the spigot, same applies for coffee mugs.